Haitam-Elgharras/Java-unit-testing/README.md

 3. **Complexity**: Becomes cumbersome for dynamic or complex behavior.

 Stubs are best for simple tests; for more complex cases, mocks are often a better choice.

+### 2. Mocks, Mockito, and the Advantages of Mocking

+**Mocks**: A mock is a test double used in unit testing to simulate the behavior of real objects.
+Unlike stubs, mocks allow for more dynamic interactions, such as verifying how many times a method was called.

+**Mockito**: Mockito is a popular Java-based framework used for creating mocks.
+It simplifies the process of creating mock objects and setting up their expected behavior during tests.

+**Advantages of Mocking**:
+1. **Flexibility**: Easily simulate different scenarios without hardcoding responses.
+2. **Verification**: Check interactions with the mock, like method calls, to ensure correct behavior.
+3. **Isolation**: Test components in isolation from external dependencies, leading to more reliable and faster tests.

+Mocking, especially with Mockito, provides a powerful toolset for ensuring that your tests are both comprehensive and maintainable.